abacus-gene/paml/examples/mtCDNA/README.txt

 sequences as well (seqtype = 2), with one fewer parameter required.
 However, such models (for amino acid sequences) are either not tested properly or never made to work.
-If you need to apply such models to amino acid sequences, you can let me know and I'll try to savalge the model.
+If you need to apply such models to amino acid sequences, you can let me know and I'll try to check.

 (2) Table 4.
 Mechanistic models of codon substitution.
 You should have